Africa World Airlines

 Africa World Airlines Limited (AWA) is a Ghanaian airline company that was incorporated in 2010 and commenced flights in 2012.
 It has its head office in Airport City Accra, and its main hub at Kotoka International Airport in Accra.

 It is the largest airline in Ghana with over 600,000 passengers booked in 2022, accounting for 55% of domestic passengers and 20% of all air passengers in the country.
 The airline has been consistently profitable since 2014.

-AWA is a joint venture between Ghanaian shareholders SAS Finance Group and SSNIT, with minority shareholdings also by both HNA Group and China-Africa Development Fund via Zhongjia Investments of China.
+AWA is a joint venture between Ghanaian shareholders SAS Finance Group and SSNIT, with minority shareholdings also by both HNA Group (now Liaoning Fangda Group Industrial) and China-Africa Development Fund via Zhongjia Investments of China.

 History

 Startup

 AWA was born as the brainchild of noted Ghanaian investment banker and traditional leader Togbe Afede XIV.
 The airline received its Air Carrier License from Ghana Civil Aviation Authority on 4 March 2011.
 After securing funding and partnership for the project, the initial management team led by CEO Zhang Jiuhua and COO Sean Mendis proceeded with the technical certification of the airline.
 AWA took delivery of its first Embraer 145 aircraft in August 2012, immediately followed by a second aircraft in September 2012.
 It received its Air Operator Certificate on 21 September 2012 and commenced flight operations that same day with daily services between Accra and Kumasi.
 Flights to Tamale commenced later that year.
 By 2013, Zhang had been replaced by Michael Cheng Luo as CEO, and Mendis was replaced as COO by Apiigy Afenu.
 A third Embraer 145 was delivered in November 2013 as the airline increased frequencies on the domestic routes.